The Borel monadic theory of order is decidable: Acknowledgements

 \section{Acknowledgements}

-I was supported by the Hausdorff Center for Mathematics at the University of Bonn (DFG EXC 2047).
-I thank Philipp Hieronymi for suggesting the topic and support in writing this paper, Kim Kiehn for proofreading and Yuri Gurevich for discussing a question.
+This research was supported by the Hausdorff Center for Mathematics at the University of Bonn (DFG EXC 2047).
+I thank Philipp Hieronymi for suggesting the topic and support in writing this paper, Kim Kiehn and Michael Reitmeir for proofreading, Yuri Gurevich for discussing a question, and Taichi Yasuda for discussing the relation between my separation games and Wadge games.